Head of School, Director

 Literature, History, Classical Languages, Mathematics

 Aileen Coccia founded Sedes Sapientiae School in 2013 laying the groundwork for opening our doors in 2015.
 During this time, she was an Adjunct Professor at County College of Morris, Randolph, NJ, teaching composition.
 She has also taught Medieval and 16th to 20th Century British and American Literature at the American Christian School in Succasunna, NJ.
 Additionally, she home schooled her five children for 14 years.
-Her teaching experience includes tutoring writing at Wyoming Catholic College as well as teaching literature to home schooled students.
+Her teaching experience includes tutoring writing at Wyoming Catholic College and teaching children's literature at a home school cooperative.
+At Wyoming College, Mrs. Coccia served as librarian from 2008-2010 building the nascent library's collection.

 She, her husband Mario, and family reside in Morris County.